YOUR DECISIONS AFFECT

 Tuesday Morning — Nadia’s View

 You are Nadia.
-Walk through Tuesday morning — the team meeting, the corridor, the email chain.
+Walk Tuesday — meeting, corridor, email chain.
 Observe what you can see from your desk.

 10:00 — Wealth Advisory Team Meeting

-Marcus runs the meeting.
-Asks James and two other analysts for Q4 pipeline updates.
-Does not ask Zara.
-She is present.
-She has her notes open.
-He moves to next agenda item.
-Nobody comments on the omission.
+Marcus runs it.
+Asks James and two analysts for Q4 pipeline.
+Skips Zara.
+She’s there, notes open.
+He moves on.
+Nobody comments.

-Nadia thinks: Could be an oversight.
-Could be a pattern.
+Nadia thinks: Could be oversight.
+Could be pattern.
 The spreadsheet says pattern.
 The room says normal Tuesday.

 11:15 — 4th Floor Corridor

 Marcus walking with James toward the client suite.
 Zara at her desk.
 She watches them pass.
-Does not stand up.
 Does not ask where they are going.

 Nadia thinks: She used to ask.
-She told me she stopped asking in March because the answer was always ‘we’ve got this one covered.’
+She stopped in March because the answer was always ‘we’ve got this one covered.’

 14:00 — Email Chain

-Nadia thinks: She prepared the valuation.
-She is not on the email.
-That is not an oversight.
-An oversight happens once.
+Nadia thinks: An oversight happens once.
 This is the fourth time in her spreadsheet.

 Case File